 - Or in a Specified duration

 The image below is an example of a weekly report.
 You can use different color variations to highlight the critical actions that happened during a specific time.
 In the current example, the red color indicates the important events that happened during the week.
-The green color represents that no new action has been taken by a competitor during the week.
+The green color represents that a competitor has taken no new action during the week.

 The Various Elements of a Patent Monitoring Report

 Patent Prosecution Events

 This represents the various interactions between applicants and their representatives and a patent office with regard to a patent or an application for a patent.
 All of these events are being taken from the United States Patent and trademark office.

 - No. of Rejections to date represents the number of 101,102,103 or 112 rejections that have taken place to date.